Aluminium Casting

 6. Budget

-Molten metal being poured from a crucible into a mold, surrounded by flames, showcasing a dramatic metalworking process.
+Molten metal being poured from a crucible into a mold, surrounded by flames, showcasing a dramatic metalworking process in aluminium casting.

-A metal foundry with an open furnace glowing orange; a worker stands nearby, surrounded by stacked metal bars on the platform.
+A metal foundry with an open furnace glowing orange; a worker stands nearby, surrounded by stacked metal bars on the platform, highlighting the aluminium casting environment.

 Applications of Aluminum Casting